Baryons, Skyrmions and $\theta$-periodicity anomaly in chiral and vector-like gauge theories: The -periodicity anomaly

 By inspection of the topological charges in Eq. \eqref{eq:vectfluxes} we find that a necessary condition for the dependence of $F_{IR}^{(2)}\ \mathrm{mod}\ 1$ from $n, n_{\psi}, n_{\eta}, n_1, n_2 $ to drop is that

 where and $\widetilde{N} = \frac{N}{\mathrm{gcd}(N,2)}$.
 When these conditions are satisfied, $F_{IR}^{(2)}$ reduces to { } The term in the third line disappears thanks to the third condition in Eq. \eqref{eq:sconditions}.
-The terms in the second line disappear if

-where $t_1,t_2\in\mathbb{Z}$ and we used the third condition in Eq. \eqref{eq:sconditions}.
+The terms in the second line disappear if { } where $t_1,t_2\in\mathbb{Z}$ and we used the third condition in Eq. \eqref{eq:sconditions}.
 It is always possible to choose $\tilde{s}_{12}, s_{\psi}, s_{\eta}$ so that the second and third terms in the first line disappear.
 The first term of the first line cancels if and only if

 By the Bézout identity, we know that there are some $t_1,t_2\in \mathbb{Z}$ that satisfy this relation if only if $N$ is a multiple of $\mathrm{gcd}(2N_{\psi}, N_{\eta})$.
 We conclude that \emph{in the vector-like $\psi\tilde{\psi}\eta\tilde{\eta}$ models the $\theta$-periodicity anomaly can be matched by background gauge connections alone unless $N$ is a multiple of $\mathrm{gcd}(2N_{\psi}, N_{\eta})$}.
 A similar calculation shows that \emph{in the vector-like $\chi\tilde{\chi}\eta\tilde{\eta}$ models the $\theta$-periodicity anomaly can be matched by background gauge connections alone unless $N$ is a multiple of $\mathrm{gcd}(2N_{\chi}, N_{\eta})$}.